 Looking for ways to get more value out of your sales negotiations?
 You may be able to do so by negotiating a right of first refusal.
 A right of first refusal, also known as a matching right or right of first offer, is a contractual guarantee that one party to a business deal can match … Read More

 Here are ten popular business negotiation articles on the Program on Negotiation website.
 Drawn from a variety of negotiation case studies as well as negotiation research, the following articles offer strategies for engaging in integrative negotiations aimed at creating win-win scenarios for each party at the negotiation table. … Read 10 Popular Business Negotiation Articles

 Business negotiators seeking to resolve a dispute should foster a cooperative spirit, framing negotiations around gains rather than losses.
 And when negotiators are far apart, it may take a professional mediator or other independent party to help bridge the divide. … Read More

 When transferring property, sellers sometimes insist on rights of first refusal—the chance to be first in line to repurchase the property if their buyer later decides to sell.
 A right of first refusal can be an obvious advantage if your financial circumstances later change. … Read A Second Look at Rights of First Refusal

 As dealmakers look for more sophisticated ways to reduce risks and increase returns, a right of first refusal—a contractual guarantee that one side can match any offer that the other side later receives—has become a common and useful tool to add to your business negotiation skills.

 In March 2005, German powerhouse SAP agreed to buy Retek, a small company that offered information management software, for $8.50 a share.
 The deal included a matching right in which Retek committed to negotiate exclusively with SAP for five days if it received a “superior offer.”
 The matching right didn’t scare away Oracle, SAP’s archrival, … Read A Tale of Two Matching Rights

 Adapted from “Create Value with Matching Rights,” first published in the Negotiation newsletter.
 The problem: You and your counterpart have different ideas about how much freedom you should have to negotiate with others and/or how long your agreement should last.
 The tool: Matching rights (sometimes known as rights of first refusal) are a contractual guarantee between negotiators … Read Expand the Pie with Matching Rights

 Adapted from “Matching Rights: A Boon to Both Sides,” by Guhan Subramanian (professor, Harvard Business School and Harvard Law School), first published in the Negotiation newsletter.
-As dealmakers look for more sophisticated ways to reduce risks and increase returns, a matching right—a contractual guarantee that one side can match any offer that the other side … Read More
+As dealmakers look for more sophisticated ways to reduce risks and increase returns, a matching right—a contractual guarantee that one side can match any offer that the other side … Read Know your rights!

 The Clearinghouse at PON offers hundreds of role simulations, from two-party, single-issue negotiations to complex multi-party exercises.
 The following role simulation explores client/attorney relationships and the complexity of information exchange. … Read Concealed information in Business Negotiations